Cloudera Impala Requirements

 Impala should not run as root.
 Best Impala performance is achieved using direct reads, but root is not permitted to use direct reads.
 Therefore, running Impala as root may negatively affect performance.

-The Impala security features provide authorization and authentication based on the Linux OS user who connects to the Impala server, and the associated groups for that user.
-See Impala Security for details.
+By default, any user can connect to Impala and access all the associated databases and tables.
+You can enable authorization and authentication based on the Linux OS user who connects to the Impala server, and the associated groups for that user.
+Impala Security for details.
+These security features do not change the underlying file permission requirements; the impala user still needs to be able to access the data files.